What you need to know

 Prizes will be awarded in the following categories: 1) Undergraduate student and 2) Graduate student.

-The winning students will be recognized at the October 2019 Science and Human Rights Conference presented by the AAAS Science and Human Rights Coalition.
-Winners of the competition will receive a year of membership in AAAS and a one-year subscription to Science, as well as a travel stipend to attend the Coalition’s meeting, generously provided by the AAAS-Andrew M. Sessler Fund for Science, Education, and Human Rights.
+The two winning students will be recognized at the virtual October 2020 Science, Technology and Human Rights Conference presented by the AAAS Science and Human Rights Coalition.
+Winners of the competition will receive a year of membership in AAAS and a one-year subscription to Science.
+Because the 2020 conference is being held virtually, instead of the usual travel stipend to attend the conference, each recipient will receive a $1,500 cash prize, generously provided by the AAAS-Andrew M. Sessler Fund for Science, Education, and Human Rights.
 Students who receive prizes will be asked to support AAAS stewardship of the Sessler Fund by providing feedback about their experience in the competition.
 The winning essays will be considered for publication by the AAAS Scientific Responsibility, Human Rights and Law Program.

 For more details about eligibility, judging criteria, and other requirements, please review the Rules and Regulations.